AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

                 return;
             }

-            // May a user login from multiple devices, so do not need to send the ack msg. if (ChatClient.getInstance().getCurrentUser().equalsIgnoreCase(message.getFrom())) {
+            // If a user can log in from multiple devices, the ack messasg does not need to be sent. if (ChatClient.getInstance().getCurrentUser().equalsIgnoreCase(message.getFrom())) {
                 return;
             }